 Be sure to vacuum very often

-Also, (with a vacuum with a and a double bag) really helps keep these bad boys out.
+Also, (using a vacuum with a and a double bag) really helps to keep these bad boys out.
 When cleaning your carpet, remember to wear a mask to avoid inhaling all the dust from the vacuum cleaner.
 Or even better, get a vacuum robot.
 I set mine to clean daily - no muss, no fuss!

 Utilize light and breezy window blinds or drapes

 Most times, people use window blinds and drapes that can only be dry cleaned or are heavy - chances are you won’t wash them often and they will accumulate dust.
-Try to use drapes that are light so you wash them regularly.
+Try to use drapes that are light, so you wash them regularly.
 It will help you breathe better especially if you have allergic reactions to dust or .

 Also, cleaning and wiping window frames regularly prevents mildew and dust - some key drivers of allergies and upper respiratory problems.

 By all means, declutter your space

 Yes, your mom was right!
 As much as possible, keep your room breezy and free. and remove everything that makes it stuffier if you don’t want your room to have a damp feel whenever you come in.

 - Reduce unnecessary upholstery and make the room a lot more habitable.

 - Move all books and magazines and even decorative items from the room so you can afford to dust your room more.

 - Make sure you don’t store anything under your bed.